evilstickman/docs/docs/scenarios/PayPal.md

 # Conclusion

 The above code gives us the basis of a payments system.
 It can accept payments from a user, which are recorded against your own PayPal account.
-You can use this as a basis for a larger application, that provides a deeper integration with PayPal's API.
+You can use this as a starting point for a larger application that provides a deeper integration with PayPal's API.
 Simply follow the pattern of wrapping the API calls in server-side actions, then calling those actions via the Backand API, and you'll have a solution built very rapidly that is both secure and scalable from day one.